How to Best Manage Stress and Anxiety at School in 2024

 What is stress?

 Stress is a bodily reaction to a perceived threat and is therefore a perfectly normal feeling.
 The feeling of stress results from the body’s release of adrenaline and cortisol, which activate your brain and body to deal with a perceived threat.
 We all experience stress at times, whether it’s prompted by an upcoming exam, a personal situation or global events, and it can actually be a helpful feeling in moderation.
 For example, exam-related stress tells us that we need to work hard to perform well – similarly, being stressed about an essay deadline reminds us that we need to complete the task, and these can be useful thoughts.
 However, when stress gets out of hand and becomes constant, it’s no longer helpful.
-Therefore, it’s a good idea to develop techniques for dealing with stress so that you can keep your thoughts in perspective.
+It’s important to develop techniques for managing stress so that you can keep your thoughts in perspective.

 If all else fails, hopefully these adorable furry friends may help.